Hacker0x01/docs.hackerone.com/docs/programs/okta-saml-setup.md

 ![assign people/groups](./images/okta-7.png)

 10. Open the HackerOne application in a new tab.
-11. Follow the SAML setup instructions [here](/programs/single-sign-on-sso-via-saml.html).
-   * Copy the Single-Sign On URL and the X.509 Certificate from the “How to Configure SAML 2.0 for HackerOne” page that you accessed in step 7 and paste them in the corresponding fields during setup.
+11. Follow the SAML setup instructions [here](/programs/single-sign-on-sso-via-saml.html).<br><ul><li>Copy the Single-Sign On URL and the X.509 Certificate from the “How to Configure SAML 2.0 for HackerOne” page that you accessed in step 7 and paste them in the corresponding fields during setup.</li></ul></br>